DonaldLe6/jekyll-theme-prologue/_posts/2022-10-16-Throttle-Pedal.md

 ---
 High-level Project goals:
 ·
-· Throttle return - Incorporate a spring-based system to return the throttle pedal back to its neutral position · Weight reduction - Optimize for weight while maintaining strength and stiffness · Cost reduction - Reduce manufacturing time and cost
+· Throttle return - Incorporate a spring-based system to return the throttle pedal to its neutral position <br/> · Weight reduction - Optimize for weight while maintaining strength and stiffness <br/> · Cost reduction - Reduce manufacturing time and cost <br/>